superfly/docs/networking/private-networking.html.md

 ##### Ubuntu Linux

 Ensure you have `wg-quick` installed, if not, run the below command.
-From Ubuntu 18 onwards, `openresolv` is also required.
+From Ubuntu 18.04 to 22.04, `openresolv` is also required.

 ```
 sudo apt install wireguard-tools openresolv